The brutal reality of the Silk Stream Bridge

 In this second image (above) also from the planning documents, again the bridge is made to look as though it passes through dense woodland, with the reservoir further to the south east.

 In fact, the reservoir — although now heavily overgrown in places with colonised vegetation — stretches right up as far as the large white square warehouse (below the words ‘W Hendon Broadway (A5)’).
 Chronic neglect, silting and willow encroachment has allowed a canopy to develop over the landscaped wetlands in this area, making it look like woodland from above.
 It is not.
-It is legally protected open water, islands and screened breeding bird habitat that, owing to natural succession — allied to decades of poor stewardship — has now partially morphed into a jungle of wet woodland (the transition zone between open water and drier ground).
+It is legally protected open water, islands and screened breeding bird habitat that, owing to natural succession — allied to decades of poor stewardship — has now morphed into a jungle of colonised willow and giant hogweed, orphaned pools of water, and silted-up canals.

 And yet, despite its protected wetlands origins, the Barnet Council Decision Notice granting approval for the bridge — and the influential executive summary of the Ecological Assesssment written in support of the original plannning application — each use the broad, and arguably misleading single term ‘woodland’ 88% of the time to describe the area.